 PRESENTATION: Use the presentation for magic items found in the Wondrous Items section of the Pathfinder Roleplaying Game Core Rulebook (page 496).
 The subject line of the submission form should contain only the name of the item.
 The body of the form should include only the complete item text in the appropriate format (this means the item name will be included in the body as well).
 DO NOT INCLUDE ANY PERSONALLY IDENTIFYING INFORMATION SUCH AS NAME, AVATAR NAME, ADDRESS, PHONE NUMBER, AND SO ON IN THE SUBMISSION ITSELF.
 Your paizo.com account provides all of the information we need; repeating it in the submission may be grounds for disqualification.

 For your convenience, the following text contains all the necessary message board formatting to make your submission comparable to those in the Core Rulebook.
 You may copy this text to help format your submission, but are not required to do so.
 Remember that improperly formatted entries may be disqualified.
 You should not use ALL CAPS for any part of your wondrous item submission.
 "ZZ" is a placeholder to indicate you should replace that text with appropriate information for your wondrous item.
+Additionally, BBCode tags do not work in the title field for your submission.

 Which is more important: an item that has a lot going for it creatively, or an item that is perfectly balanced with no spelling or math errors?